My Story.

 We are impressionable.
 We listen and we learn.
 And thus, we change.

 So somewhere in the midst of so many amazing opportunities and experiences, I started to change.
 I started to worry about what others thought of me.
 I started to worry about what I looked like.
 I started to fear making the wrong decision.
-I started to lose my sparkle.

 During my degree, I studied gendered politics and the intersectionality of patriarchy, globalisation and media.
 From the gender pay gap, to women's health, to photoshopping, to equal rights - I was in deep.